From Technical Debt to Baseline: 5 Ways to Automate Your Security

 Drift is normal.
 Teams change, devices change, and policies change—so enforcement has to stay continuous.
 When you automate enforcement, you keep your baseline stable and predictable, rather than relying on last-minute fixes.

-Zip helps make that possible by keeping your existing tools enforced, visible, and provable over time.
+Zip helps make that possible by keeping your existing tools enforced, visible, and provable over time, with managed IT and security operations when you need continuous coverage.
 That means you can start managing security as operational infrastructure.
 Goodbye, constant emergency state.

 Get started today and see how Zip helps your teams minimize security risk.